Parents push back on SCCPSS start time changes

 “He’ll be in care for two hours prior to school even starting,” Skelton described, explaining how the time change will force her to seek additional child care.

-Families said they belive moving the start and release times back about an hour will impact their jobs, and their kid’s lives in a major way.
+Families said they believe moving the start and release times back about an hour will impact their jobs — and their kids’ lives — in a major way.

-“I don’t want to pull my kid out of an after school activitity that they love just because we can’t get there,” Acey said.
+“I don’t want to pull my kid out of an after-school activity that they love just because we can’t get there,” Acey said.

 School leaders said these changes will match other existing school bell times.